DailySoccer/EpicEleven/README.md

     - Click on "Don't trust"
     - Select the certificate on the list and click in the "i" icon in the toolbar
     - In the "Trust" section, at "When using this certificate" choose: "Always Trust"
-    - It will ask for your password.
-Afterwards you can close the window.
+    - Close the window, it will ask for your password.
+Afterwards you can close the application.

   - Route is now: https://backend.epiceleven.localhost:9000